BeteabTefera/CodePathProject6/README.md

 - [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**

 The following **optional** features are implemented:

-- [x] Multiple filters can be applied simultaneously
+- [x] Filters use different input types such as a text input, a selection, or a slider

-- [x] Filters use different input types such as a text input, a selection, or a slider The following **additional** features are implemented:
+The following **additional** features are implemented:
 * [x] Implemented the Use of GeoLocation to sort the brewery in my location by distance
 * [x] Created A SideNavBar to Collect the list of Brewery in my vicinity and organize them based on distance.